Gossip is Good – level 3

-Apparently, gossip is what makes people human, because it allows us to pass on vital information on who to trust and who not to trust.
-It also helps us bond with family and friends.
+Gossip is what makes people human, because it allows us to pass on vital information on who to trust and who not to trust, as well as bond with family and friends.

-Academics carried out experiments to find out what people thought about gossips themselves.
-The results were that whilst people distrust those who gossip too much, they were also wary of those who gossip too little.
+Scientists carried out experiments to find out what people thought about gossips, and the results were that while people distrust those who gossip too much, they were also wary of those who gossip too little.

 LEARN 3000 WORDS with NEWS IN LEVELS

 News in Levels is designed to teach you 3000 words in English.
 Please follow the instructions